Epiculy/Rhodum-2007-Source-Code/README.md

-# Rhoodum-2007-Source-Code
+# Rhoodum-2007 Client Source Code
-This is the source code for the Rhodum 2007 old ROBLOX client.
+Disclaimer: These are just the api's and script's for it, you need to patch the client and do the rest yourself.